scoulomb/dev_resume/README.md

 Step 2 and 3 can be replaced by `./generate_and_deploy.sh` (`chmod u+x ./generate_and_deploy.sh` if needed)

-- Step 4: Check results at  https://scoulomb.github.io/ and https://scoulomb.github.io/resume.pdf.
+- Step 4: Check results at  https://scoulomb.github.io/ and https://scoulomb.github.io/resume.pdf. (`ctrl+F5` to refresh)

 ### Status